 The success of The Birds of America is a fascinating story of entrepreneurship and heroic dedication.
 The work ensured the immortality of Audubon, the self-styled “American Woodsman,” who remained in England until 1839 to finish the task and to complete the Ornithological Biography, the text for The Birds.
 Returning the US to live in New York City, eventually at Minnie’s Land, he and his sons produced multiple octavo editions of The Birds of America, adding new species, as well as The Viviparous Quadrupeds of North America (1845–48).
 Already by the late 1820s, Audubon was concerned about the disappearance of the American wilderness and some avian species.
 His appreciation of the natural environment finds expression in the organization named for him, Audubon, formerly the National Audubon Society.
 Founded in 1905, the national institution succeeded the Audubon Society of New York, which was founded in 1886 by the conservationist George Bird Grinnell, who had been tutored as a youth by Lucy at Minnie’s Land.

 Image: Allen & Horton Photographers, Boston (after a miniature of 1831 by Frederick Cruickshank), Carte-de-visite of Audubon, ca. 1861–62.
 Photographic reproduction on paper, laid on card.
-New-York Historical Society Library, Gift of Daniel Parish Jr., 1903
+Patricia D. Klingenstein Library, New-York Historical Society, Gift of Daniel Parish Jr., 1903